 There are so many new serums, moisturizers and miracle cures on the market that we often forget to go back to the basics when it comes to skincare.
 It can be so easy to simply pick up products from the store that offer almost instant results, but did you know proper skincare can be as simple as changing a few things in your daily life?
 Save money and reap the benefits of natural solutions to your skin troubles.

 A handful of the right nuts each day can give your skin exactly what it needs to be at its best.
 The most nutritious nuts for healthier, glowing skin are brazil, macadamia and walnuts.
-Be careful of allergies as for myself I am extremely allergic to all nuts especially brazil nuts.
-The only nuts I am okay with are almonds, so be sure to get an allergy test for all nuts.
+Be careful for those with Eczema or have allergies, as for myself I am extremely allergic to almost all nuts especially Brazil nuts.
+The only nut I am okay with are almonds, so be sure to get an allergy test especially if you have Eczema like myself.

 1. Brazil nuts – these are rich in selenium which is perfect for skin elasticity